broadinstitute/tandem-repeat-catalog/README.md

 ### Goals

-- Provide a catalog that is as sensitive (includes all polymorphic TR loci in the human genome) and specific (excludes non-polymorphic loci) as possible
+- Create a catalog that is as sensitive (includes all polymorphic TR loci in the human genome) and specific (excludes non-polymorphic loci) as possible
 - Provide rich annotations
-- Determine best practices for how to define TR loci for specific TR genotyping tools, and then share the catalog in formats that can be used directly with:
+- Share the catalog in formats that can be used directly with the following tools:
   * [ExpansionHunter](https://github.com/Illumina/ExpansionHunter)
   * [TRGT](https://github.com/PacificBiosciences/trgt)
   * [LongTR](https://github.com/gymrek-lab/LongTR)
   * [HipSTR](https://github.com/HipSTR-Tool/HipSTR)
   * [GangSTR](https://github.com/gymreklab/GangSTR)
-  * and other TR genotyping tools
+  * others

 Although our initial focus is on the human genome, we'd also love to extend this work to plants and other species.
 Please consider creating a GitHub issue or reaching out by email if you are interested in this.